RINEARN/rinpn/README.md

     java -jar RINPn.jar

-Also, if the path of "bin" folder of the RINPn is registered to the environment variable Path/PATH, you can launch the RINPn by more simple command as follows:
+Also, if the path of "cmd" folder of the RINPn is registered to the environment variable Path/PATH, you can launch the RINPn by more simple command as follows:

     rinpn